SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 It is enough.

-The F40 sounds like a argument you can't win.
-In Tokyo traffic it sounds insane.
-And the whole thing has this energy of something that almost didn't happen — like the right people were in the right city with the right car and someone said go.
+The whole thing has the energy of something that almost didn't happen.
+Like the right people were in the right city with the right car on the right afternoon and someone said go before anyone could think too hard about it.
+That feeling is almost impossible to manufacture.
+When you see it, you know.

 More of this.
 Less content.
 More footage.